LavirtheWhiolet/self-bootstrap/README.md

 <a id="peg2rb.rb"/> peg2rb.rb
 -----------------------------

-Parser generator.
-It generates parser written in [Ruby](http://ruby-lang.org) from grammar which is extended version of [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar).
+A general-purpose parser generator that converts a grammar description for extended [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) into a Ruby program to parse that grammar.

 Input grammar is described in [peg2rb.peg](#peg2rb.peg) in terms of [peg2rb.rb](#peg2rb.rb)'s input grammar itself.